Optimal Status Update for Age of Information Minimization with an Energy Harvesting Source: Simulation Results

 \section{Simulation Results}

-The performances of the proposed status update policies are evaluated in this section through simulations.
+\tcb{We consider a wearable device powered by a piezoelectric energy harvester which harvests energy at an average rate 10 $\mu W$ per second.
+The device sends update packets periodically to a monitoring device, such as a cell phone, through low-power transmission technologies, such as Bluetooth or Zigbee.
+Each update consumes energy 1 $mJ$ and lasts for one second.
+We normalize the unit energy to be 1 $mJ$, and the unit time to be $10^2$ seconds.
+Therefore, the EH rate is equivalent to one unit energy per unit time.
+We will first evaluate the proposed policies with a Poission EH process, and then study them with a first-order Markov process.}

 First, we fix the battery size $B=\infty$.
-We generate sample paths for the Poisson energy harvesting process, and perform status updating according to the best-effort uniform status update policy.
-The time average AoI as a function of $T$ is shown in Fig. \ref{fig:AoI_uniform}.
-We plot one sample path and the sample average over $1,000$ sample paths in the figure.
-We observe that both curves gradually approach the lower bound $1/2$ as $T$ increases.
-When $T = 500$, there is only a very small difference between the simulation results and the analytical lower bound.
+We generate sample paths for the Poisson EH process over $500 \times 10^2$ $s$, and perform status updating according to the best-effort uniform status update policy.
+The time-average AoI as a function of $T$ is shown in Fig. \ref{fig:AoI_uniform}.
+We plot one sample path of the time-average AoI and the sample average over $10^3$ sample paths in the figure.
+We observe that both curves gradually approach the lower bound $0.5\times 10^2$ $s$ as $T$ increases.
+When $T = 500\times 10^2$ $s$, there is only a very small difference between the simulation results and the analytical lower bound.
 The results indicate that the proposed best-effort uniform status update policy is optimal.

 Next, we study the time average AoI under the adaptive status update policy with finite battery sizes.
-We fix $T=100,000$ and plot the average AoI over 1,000 sample paths in Fig.~\ref{fig:utility}.
-We note that for each fixed $k$, the gap between the time average AoI and the lower bound 1/2 monotonically decreases as $B$ increases, which is consistent with Theorem~\ref{thm:utility}.
+We fix $T=10^5$ time units and plot the average AoI over $10^3$ sample paths in Fig.~\ref{fig:utility}.
+We note that for each fixed $k$, the gap between the time average AoI and the lower bound monotonically decreases as $B$ increases, which is consistent with Theorem~\ref{thm:utility}.